samtron1412/docs/physics/physics-term.md

 The electron is a subatomic particle with a negative elementary electric charge.

+## Electron Hole

+In physics, chemistry, and electronic engineering, an electron hole (often simply called a hole) is the lack of an electron at a position where one could exist in an atom or atomic lattice.
+- This is an abstract concept: the vacancy of an electron at a position.

 ## Conductor

 In physics and electrical engineering, a conductor is an object or type